 Motorcycle riding is a popular activity in Michigan.
 In fact, there are over a half-million licensed motorcyclists in the state.
 Many bikers find riding a more enjoyable and less expensive alternative to driving a car or truck.
 Yet, bikers are uniquely vulnerable.
 Because they are at higher risk of debilitating injuries and fatalities in the event of a crash, it is incumbent upon every motorcyclist, as well as drivers around them, to take heed and go the extra mile to ensure their safety.

-If you or your loved one has been charged with a DUI, DWI, OWI or have been involved in an alcohol-related accident, please contact the law office of Paul J. Tafelski for competent, compassionate legal assistance.
+If you or your loved one has been charged with a DUI, DWI, OWI or have been involved in an alcohol-related accident, please contact the Michigan Defense Law for competent, compassionate legal assistance.